lab1092/blender-manual_ja/manual/3d_interaction/transform_control/precision.rst

 Holding SHIFT
 =============

-Holding :kbd:`shift` during transformations allows for very fine control that does not rely on fixed increments.
+Holding :kbd:`Shift` during transformations allows for very fine control that does not rely on fixed increments.
 Rather, large movements of the mouse across the screen only result in small transformations of the selection.